III. Manufacturing & Installation

 Marker production usually takes 6–8 weeks after the finalized text is submitted to the manufacturer.
 Markers must be shipped to a business address.

-Applicants may apply for matching historic preservation grants from the Division to defray half the cost of the marker.
+Applicants may apply for a small-matching historic preservation grant from the Division to defray half the cost of the marker.
 However, markers must be approved before you can apply for a matching grant.
-For more information, contact the Bureau of Historic Preservation's Grants section at 800.847.7278, visit the Historic Preservation Grants Program web page or email email@example.com.
+If you plan on applying for a grant, you can not order your marker until the funds from the grant have been dispersed.
+For more information, contact the Bureau of Historic Preservation's Grants section at 800.847.7278, visit the Historic Preservation Grants Program web page or email firstname.lastname@example.org.

 The applicant is responsible for installing the marker.
 For questions regarding marker installation, contact the marker manufacturer, Sewah Studios.